Editor’s note: this story has been updated.

 Nassau County Legis.
 Laura Curran (D-Baldwin) made history this spring when she became the first woman ever to be named a major party nominee in the race for Nassau County executive.

-Now that she’s within striking distance of shattering the glass ceiling in the county’s highest elected office, Curran, who also has the Working Families Party nomination, faces a Democratic primary challenge from Nassau Comptroller George Maragos, a former Republican who switched parties last fall.
-Her general election rival is ex-New York State Sen. Jack Martins (R-Old Westbury), who the GOP nominated over incumbent Republican Nassau County Executive Ed Mangano, who pleaded not guilty to federal corruption charges last fall and has refused to say if he’s seeking a third term.
+Now that she’s within striking distance of shattering the glass ceiling in the county’s highest elected office, Curran, who also has the Working Families Party nomination, faces ex-New York State Sen. Jack Martins (R-Old Westbury), who the GOP nominated over incumbent Republican Nassau County Executive Ed Mangano, who pleaded not guilty to federal corruption charges last fall and is not seeking a third term.
 Curran touts her experience as an ex-journalist-turned-lawmaker as giving her the credentials needed to solve what ails cash-strapped and scandal-scarred Nassau.

 “There are a lot of similar skills with reporting and with politics,” she recalled of her tenure at the New York Daily News and New York Post before she ran for office.
 “Finding who the right people are to talk to to get the right information, having sources who can really tell you what the truth is, building relationships with people and then taking two difference sides of an issue and synthesizing them in a way that you form an opinion and you take a stand.”